moise-s/moise-s/README.md

 <p>
  🖖 Hey guys!!
-I am <strong>Moisés do Nascimento</strong>, I'm an <strong>Electrical Engineer</strong> from Brazil who is in transition for a full-stack carrer!
+I am <strong>Moisés do Nascimento</strong>, I'm an <strong>Electrical Engineer</strong> from Brazil who is in transition for a developer carrer!
 </p>

 <p>